MilSuite: Contributors

 milSuite is accessible to active military personnel, DoD civilian employees, and contractor employees, representing the Army, Navy, Marine Corps, Air Force, Space Force, and Coast Guard.
 The community, which includes participants at all levels of employment and military rank - from government interns to general officers - registered its 350,000th user in September 2013.

+Army Convergence

+Within the framework of the Army Roadmap, milSuite actively participates in the broader concept of Army Convergence.
+This aligns with the Army's goals of digital transformation, placing a strong emphasis on enhancing communication and information sharing.
+As outlined in the Unified Network Plan, milSuite contributes significantly to the development of a unified and cohesive military network.

+Cloud Migration History

+On May 23, 2018, milSuite executed a major update and migration from their traditional hosting environment to the DISA milCloud environment.
+The migration allowed milSuite to be more agile as a service with the ability to scale as necessary to support a growing number of users while simultaneously keeping maintenance costs low.

+milSuite successfully underwent another major migration to the cArmy Cloud on August 25, 2023.
+This migration brings numerous long-term benefits to the milSuite program, encompassing both technical and strategic advantages.
+It positions milSuite to leverage cutting edge technologies that did not exist prior.
+These advancements will enhance the overall program and improve the user experience.

 Awards and recognition

 In 2009, milWiki received a Category III: Technology Dimension Army Knowledge Management Award, at the Army's annual LandwarNet Conference, in Fort Lauderdale, Fla.

 At the following year's LandWarNet conference, in 2010, milBook claimed the top Army Knowledge Management award.

 milWiki was the supporting application for the U.S. Training and Doctrine Command's (TRADOC) U.S. Army Field Manual Wiki project, which was recognized by the White House administration in 2010 as an Open Government Initiative.

 In 2011, Government Computer News named milSuite one of its honorable mentions in the program's 24th Annual agency awards for information technology initiatives.